brandon-rhodes/python-patterns/python/module-globals/index.rst

 ================
- Module Globals
+ Global Objects
 ================

-*A “Creational Pattern” inspired by Modula-2 and Modula-3*
+*An anti-pattern in the :doc:`/gang-of-four/index` that Python redeems with per-module global scopes, inspired by the design of Modula-2 and Modula-3*

 .. admonition:: Verdict

-   The Module Global pattern is the universal mechanism by which a Python module offers functions, classes, constants, pre-built objects, and metadata for other modules to import.
+   The Global Object pattern is the universal mechanism by which each Python module offers functions, classes, constants, and general purpose objects for other modules to import.
-   This pattern was not available in the programming languages considered by the :doc:`/gang-of-four/index`, which instead offered only program-wide globals — which the Gang of Four condemns as an anti-pattern and recommends the Singleton Pattern instead.
+   This pattern was not available in the languages considered by the :doc:`/gang-of-four/index`, which suggests the Singleton Pattern instead.

 ..
 TODO Add this one I do the singleton:
    Module globals are more common in Python